volkziem/FreiaThermometer/Readme.md

 with `pixel.show()`.
 After a 50 ms delay, the next iteration over `k` starts.

-In a nutshell, the system reads the temperature, loops of 20 flickering iterations and updates the displayed temperature before starting with the next reading of temperatures.
-And that\'s all.
-Have fun!

       //FREIA thermometer, V. Ziemann, 221020
       // DS18b20 1-wire temperature sensor
       #include <OneWire.h>